Godzilla-Forms/documentation/builder-configurations.md

 # Configurations

 **WIP**

-All the form elements are shared the same configuration structure, but some of them are optional and some of them are not, we will explain each element configuration in the following sections.
+All the form elements are shared the same configuration structure, but some of them are optional and some of them are not, we will explain each element configuration in the [following sections](form-elements.md).
 But first, let's take a look at the configuration structure and what we have in Godzilla.

 ## General

+This is the root of the configuration, it contains the following elements:

 | Key         | Type   | Required | Default Value         | Note                                                                                                                                                     |
 |-------------|--------|----------|-----------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------|